 - It is used in certain people to prevent COVID-19.

-- If you are allergic to this drug; any part of this drug (including polysorbate); or any other drugs, foods, or substances (including a COVID-19 vaccine or polyethylene glycol).
-Tell your doctor about the allergy and what signs you had.
+- If your child is allergic to this drug; any part of this drug (including polysorbate); or any other drugs, foods, or substances (including a COVID-19 vaccine or polyethylene glycol).
+Tell the doctor about the allergy and what signs your child had.

-- If you have COVID-19 or you have been around someone who has COVID-19.
+- If your child has COVID-19 or has been around someone who has COVID-19.
 This drug is not used in these cases.

-- If you have had a COVID-19 vaccine in the past 2 weeks.
+- If your child has had a COVID-19 vaccine in the past 2 weeks.

-- If you have any of these health problems: Bleeding problems or low platelet count.
+- If your child has any of these health problems: Bleeding problems or low platelet count.

 - If the patient is a child who weighs less than 88 lb (40 kg) or is younger than 12 years of age.